-- Try not to get angry with them.
-They will probably already be feeling guilty about how their behaviour is affecting you.
-Try to stay as empathetic and patient as possible.
+- Try not to get angry or frustrated.
+They might already feel guilty about how their behaviour is affecting you.
+Try to be as understanding and patient as you can.

 - Don't make assumptions.
-People sometimes assume that eating problems are mainly about body image, or that you can tell what eating problems someone has from their appearance.
-But this not true.
-And if you interpret someone’s eating problems in a particular way – without really listening to the person themselves – it could add to their feelings of helplessness.
+Try not to interpret what their eating problem means without listening to them.
+This could add to their feelings of helplessness.
 It could also make them less able to share their difficult emotions and seek support.

 People never seem to understand what it is.
 I've had it said that I'm 'scared of food', or that it's not really a disorder – that I'm 'just being fussy' – both of which really trivialise how it feels for me.

 - Don't focus or comment on their appearance.
 Remember that someone's weight or appearance doesn't tell you how they're feeling inside.
-Even comments that are meant kindly such as "you look well" can often trigger very difficult feelings for someone who has an eating problem.
-Try asking "how are you?" instead.
-The eating disorder charity b-eat has more information on how to talk to someone with eating problems.
+With some comments such as "you look well", you think you're being kind.
+But they can trigger very difficult feelings for someone who has an eating problem.
+The eating problem charity Beat has more information on how to talk to someone with eating problems.

 She would drive to my sixth form college everyday to help me eat.
 She wouldn't push me or tell me to eat, she would just sit there patiently and be with me at that difficult time in the day.
 She would also be with me as I had panic attacks after meals.

-- Accept that recovery is a long process.
-Remember that while their body might look healthier quickly, they may actually be finding things a lot harder emotionally.
-Relapses are common and can be very demoralising, but you can help by accepting this as part of the process and being there for them when they're finding things tough.
+- Remember that recovery can be a long process.
+While their body might look healthier quickly, they may be finding things hard emotionally.
+Relapses are common and don't feel very encouraging.
+It helps to accept this as part of the process.
+Don't blame them, yourself or anyone else.

-- Look after yourself.
+- Try to be kind to yourself.
 Supporting someone with an eating disorder can be upsetting and exhausting.
 It's important to remember that your mental health is important too, and you deserve support for yourself as well.
-See our pages on how to cope when supporting someone else and helping someone seek help for more information and tips.
+For for information, see our pages on how to cope when supporting someone else and helping someone seek help.